Expand To Show Full Article

 Epcot International Flower & Garden Festival

-If you love to eat, Epcot’s International Flower & Garden Festival has a number of amazing “outdoor kitchens” for you to indulge your palette.
-These include Florida Fresh, Hamami, Flavor Full Kitchen, the Bauernmarket: Farmer’s market, The Citrus Blossom and many more.
+In addition to the topiaries, there are a number of amazing exhibits, gardens and tours found throughout the park.
+And if you love to eat, Epcot’s International Flower & Garden Festival has a number of amazing “outdoor kitchens” for you to indulge your palette.

 Not to be forgotten is the Garden Rocks Concert Services which features a number of popular recording artists performing their greatest hits.
 All these amazing concerts are free with admission and are held at the stage in front of The American Adventure.